-As someone who has lived on four continents, operated relocation businesses for global companies and travelled extensively with her husband who served in a diplomatic role with USAID, Nevena Staresinic knows firsthand that it isn’t always easy to connect into a new community and make it feel like home.
-That’s precisely why she created Moderna Relocations, after relocating to Pittsburgh from Zimbabwe with her family in 2012.
+As someone who has lived on four continents, operated relocation and real estate businesses for global companies and travelled extensively, Nevena Staresinic knows first hand that it isn’t always easy to plug into a new community and make it feel like home.
+That’s precisely why she created Moderna Relocation after relocating with her family to Pittsburgh from Zimbabwe in 2012.

 Moderna relocates talent to the Pittsburgh region with city orientation tours, settling-in assistance and real estate services.
 Executives, corporate and university employees, and their families find neighborhoods, schools and homes that suit their lifestyle and commute preferences.
 In addition, Moderna partners with lenders that offer closing incentives and low mortgage down payments, even for expatriates, to help make relocation as seamless as possible.

 As a newcomer to Pittsburgh, Nevena pursued multiple opportunities to connect, including through her children’s schools, business networking groups, Highland Park wine tastings and bicycling around the city.
 Nevena enjoys sharing tips for successful relocation and creating intentional, thoughtful ways for people to meet and feel like a part of the community.
 She also loves to see accompanying spouses and partners thrive in their new space: “Everyone relocating is going through an emotional rollercoaster to some degree.
 I help them cope with it, but I also provide tangible resources and make introductions to connect them into the community.
 I encourage newcomers to be proactive and create a support network with people in the same boat, to invite locals to their home, or go out and explore the city.”